Here are some of the most frequently asked questions:

 Port stays vary from place to place, but in general we stay in a port for 4-6 days.

 How do you decide where to go?

-Planning an itinerary balance many different concerns.
+We take different factors into account when planning our port stops.
 The most important concern is safety, so we plan our route to avoid seasonal storms (such as the fall hurricane season in the Caribbean), places at risk for piracy or places that are politically unstable.
 We also plan our route for optimal sailing conditions, academic interest, cultural diversity and exploration.

 Life on board